-To receive a second Associate of Applied Science degree, you must earn at least 12 credit hours beyond the first associate degree as well as complete all requirements for the major.
+To receive a second associate of applied science degree, you must earn at least 12 credit hours beyond the first associate degree as well as completing all requirements for the major.
 As long as you have completed the additional 12-hour requirement, you may be awarded two degrees in one semester.

-You may complete degree requirements in effect and published in the UAF catalog in any one of the previous five academic years in which you are enrolled as a degree student for a certificate or associate degree.
-You are considered enrolled in your degree program when you complete the appropriate degree student registration procedure.
-If you do not enroll for a semester or more, or if you enroll through the nondegree student registration process, you aren't considered enrolled as a degree student during that time.
+You may complete degree requirements in effect in any one of the previous five academic years in which you are enrolled as a degree student for a certificate or associate degree.
+You are considered enrolled in your degree program when you complete the appropriate degree-seeking student registration procedure.
+If you do not enroll for a semester or more, or if you enroll through the non-degree student registration process, you aren't considered enrolled as a degree student during that time.

 Occasionally an undergraduate student may request an exception to an academic requirement or regulation.
 Requests for an academic dispensation must be approved by petition.
-If you submit a petition on the basis of a disability, the coordinator of Disability Services will be consulted.
-The undergraduate petition form is available at www.uaf.edu/reg/forms/.
-Forms need to be returned to the Office of Admissions and the Registrar with required approval signatures.
-The Office of Admissions and the Registrar will post the petition information on DegreeWorks and notify you once a decision on your petition has been received.
-Academic petitions fall into three categories, and each involves different processes:
+If you submit a petition on the basis of a disability, the coordinator of disability services will be consulted.
+Petition forms are available at the Registrar's Office or online at the registrar website.
+Forms need to be returned to the Registrar's Office with required signatures of approval.
+The Registrar's Office will notify you once the appropriate person or committee has made a decision about whether to approve your petition.
+Academic petitions fall into three categories and each involve different processes:

-If your petition deals with baccalaureate core requirements, your advisor and the head of the department of the academic area involved must grant approval.
-Submit your signed petition to the Office of Admissions and the Registrar.
-It will then be forwarded to the chair of the Faculty Senate Core Curriculum Review Committee for consideration.
+- Core Curriculum Petitions--If your petition deals with baccalaureate core requirements, your advisor and the head of the department of the academic area involved must grant approval.
+Submit your signed petition to the Registrar's Office.
+It will then be forwarded to the chair of the faculty senate core curriculum review committee for consideration.

 Residence credit is course credit earned through any unit of UAF.
-Formal classroom instruction, correspondence study, distance-delivered courses, individual study or research at UAF are all considered residence credit.
-On the other hand, transfer credit, advanced placement credit, credit for prior learning, military service credit and credit granted through nationally prepared examinations are not considered residence credit, nor are credit-by-examination credits earned through locally prepared tests.
+Formal classroom instruction, correspondence study, distance-delivered courses, individual study or research at UAF are all considered resident credit.
+On the other hand, transfer credit, advanced placement credit, credit for prior learning, military service credit and credit granted through nationally prepared examinations are not considered residence credit, nor are credit by examination credits earned through locally prepared tests.
 None of these types of credit can be applied to UAF residency requirements.

 Most universities have residency requirements that call for a certain number of credits toward a degree to be earned at the degree-granting school.
 At UAF, the residency requirement for both certificates and associate degrees is 15 resident credits.

-You need to formally apply for graduation.
-An application for graduation and nonrefundable fee must be filed with the Office of Admissions and the Registrar.
-We encourage you to apply the semester prior to the semester you plan to graduate.
-If you file your application by the published deadline, the graduation application fee is $50.
-If you miss that deadline, you can submit a late application for graduation by the published late graduation deadline for the semester.
-The fee for a late application is $80.
+- Application for Graduation--You need to formally apply for graduation.
+An application for graduation and non-refundable fee must be filed with the Office of the Registrar during the semester you plan to graduate.
+If you file your application by the published deadline, the graduation application fee is $20.
+If you miss that deadline, you can submit a late application for graduation and $30 fee up to six weeks before the last class day of the semester or summer term.
 Applications for graduation filed after the late deadline are processed for graduation the following semester.
 Students who apply for graduation and who do not complete degree requirements by the end of the semester must reapply for graduation and repay the fee.

-Names of students receiving degrees/certificates appear in the commencement program and are released to the media unless you submit a written request not to do so to the Office of Admissions and the Registrar.
+Names of students receiving degrees/certificates appear in the commencement program and are released to the media unless you submit a written request not to do so to the graduation department.
+Students who do not want their names released can indicate so on the application for graduation form.
 Graduates are responsible for ordering caps and gowns through the UAF bookstore in early spring.

 - 3.5 cumulative GPA in all attempted UAF credits, and

-Certificate programs are for students preparing for entry-level employment or upgrading in a specific occupation.
+- Certificate Programs--Certificate programs are designed for students who are preparing for entry-level employment or upgrading in a specific occupation.

-The A.A. is a program of study with an interdisciplinary approach useful for transferring to future degree programs or as a starting point for a career.
-An emphasis created in an A.A. program can fulfill general education requirements or become the basis for a minor in many bachelor's programs.
+- Associate of Arts--The A.A. is a program of study with an interdisciplinary approach useful for transferring to future degree programs or as a starting point for a career.
+An emphasis created in an A.A. program can fulfill general education requirements or become the basis for a minor in many baccalaureate programs.
 The A.A. degree is offered at all UAF campuses as well as online.
-Students may earn only one A.A.